1Marc/marcgrabanski.com/src/pages/articles/2009-06-05-jquery-tools-vs-jquery-ui/index.md

 It doesn't make sense within the context of jQuery.
 So apparently, you have to grab the tooltip div, then turn it into a tooltip?
 Um... what?
 How do I get multiple tooltips on the page?
 Quick, here is the philosophy behind jQuery: # Find element(s) on the page # Do something to them Typically you would grab elements on the page and then attach the tooltips to them.
 This is just common jQuery sense.
 > Note: After reading this article, the author of jQuery Tools updated his tooltip API.

 As I dive into more examples of the tooltip, it continues to make no sense.
 The form example have no way to target inputs that you desire with custom classes or ids.
 You have to modify the markup before page load to change tooltips.
 After you load up the tooltips, you are stuck and cannot ditch tooltips, or make new ones from within the JavaScript.
-Please, just use the "jQuery Tooltip":http://bassistance.de/jquery-plugins/jquery-plugin-tooltip/ plugin or "ClueTip":http://plugins.learningjquery.com/cluetip/.
+Please, just use the [jQuery Tooltip](http://bassistance.de/jquery-plugins/jquery-plugin-tooltip/) plugin or [ClueTip](http://plugins.learningjquery.com/cluetip/).

 ### Non-jQuery API
-So now look at the "API":http://flowplayer.org/tools/using.html#api where it talks about returning the API instead of a jQuery object by passing @api: true@ ...
+So now look at the [API](http://flowplayer.org/tools/using.html#api) where it talks about returning the API instead of a jQuery object by passing @api: true@ ...
 What?
 We are now forced to exit out of jQuery into a separate jQuery Tools API by passing a variable?
 ```js
  var api = $("#myDiv").scrollable({size: 3, api: true}); api.onClick = function(){ ...
 ```